2qx/unspent/packages/app/src/routes/+page.md

 >   Rich people got money and didn't spend it.

-If a rich person is defined as someone who made money and didn't spend it, then the goal of this app is to make **every** everyone that use's it  **rich**.
+If a rich person is defined as someone who made money and didn't spend it, then the goal of this app is to make **everybody** that uses it  **rich**.
 It works by giving anyone in the world access to a method to save money for regular distribution over a long period of time.
-The core feature is a trustless irrevocable contract that anyone can customize and publish themselves.
+The core feature is a trustless irrevocable contract that anyone can customize, publish and fund themselves.

 There are no fiat prices, no markets.
 Nothing is traded.
 All contracts are single party and do not co-mingle funds.
 Nor do contracts rely on outside data.